 - atelectasis, which occurs when the lungs do not expand fully, reducing the amount of oxygen that enters the bloodstream

-- aspiration, or breathing foreign substances into the airways (e.g., saliva)
+- aspiration, or breathing objects or fluids, such as saliva, into the airways

-- lung damage, which can happen as a result of high air pressure or high oxygen levels
+- lung damage, which can result from high air pressure or high oxygen levels

 - pulmonary edema, which occurs when fluid builds up inside the air sacs in the lungs

-- pneumothorax, which involves air leaking from the lungs into the space just outside of them, causing pain, shortness of breath, and — in some cases — lung collapse
+- pneumothorax, which occurs when air is leaking from the lungs into the space just outside of them, causing pain, shortness of breath, and — in some cases — complete lung collapse

 - airway obstruction

 - long-term vocal cord damage as a result of intubation

 - blood clots or bedsores as a result of lying in one position for long periods